Paul Paige - Founder & CEO

 Ben grew up in the Saint Louis area and began playing tennis and competing in junior tournaments at age 8.
 He played varsity tennis at Kirkwood High School on a team that played for the state championship three times.
 Ben played four years intercollegiate tennis for Knox College and then worked for Tenacity, Inc. in the Boston area, teaching tennis to underserved youth.
 Ben has a Masters degree in Clinical Mental Health Counseling: School and Community and an MBA.
 He is a Licensed Professional Counselor and certified School Guidance Counselor.
-Ben has eight years of professional experience working with at-risk youth in community-based and school settings as a provider and supervisor.
+Ben has 14 years of professional experience working with at-risk youth in community-based and school settings as a provider and supervisor.

 Frank Amanor - Coach

 Born in Ghana and moved to Mobile, Al at the age of 7.
 Started playing tennis around 11 when I visited my dad in Nigeria and continued playing at the Mobile Tennis Center with my two brothers and sister.
 Played D2 tennis at Spring Hill College and moves to St. Louis cause my wife Rosy is attending Wash U for law school.

 Frank assists with Breakpoint's indoor tennis clinics and in-school programs.

 Dennis is a local tennis coach who has been playing tennis for over 20 years.
 Training students of all ages for over 10 years, Dennis played in The US Open National Playoffs and various tournaments throughout the years.
 The highlight of his career was going to Arthur Ashe Kids Day in New York and training with kids from all over the world!